semuconsulting/pygnssutils/README.md

 Originally developed in support of the [PyGPSClient](https://github.com/semuconsulting/PyGPSClient) GUI GNSS application, the utilities provided by pygnssutils can also be used in their own right:

-1. `GNSSStreamer` class and its associated [`gnssstreamer`](#gnssstreamer) (formerly `gnssdump`) CLI utility.
-This is essentially a configurable input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with flexible message formatting, filtering and output handling options for NMEA, UBX and RTCM3 protocols.
+1. `GNSSStreamer` class and its associated [`gnssstreamer`](#gnssstreamer) (*formerly `gnssdump`*) CLI utility.
+This is essentially a configurable bidirectional input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with flexible message formatting, filtering and output handling options for NMEA, UBX and RTCM3 protocols.
 1. `GNSSSocketServer` class and its associated [`gnssserver`](#gnssserver) CLI utility.
 This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server/Caster.
 1. `GNSSNTRIPClient` class and its associated [`gnssntripclient`](#gnssntripclient) CLI utility.
 This implements a simple NTRIP Client which receives RTCM3 or SPARTN correction data from an NTRIP Server and (optionally) sends this to a